Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game

 That is, in periodic games, a firing sequence is possible if and only if it is nonclumpy.

-Let the \emph{interior} of a set of vertices $W$ be $I(W) = \set{v \in W}{N(v) \subseteq W}$.
+The \emph{interior} of a set of vertices $W$ is $\set{v \in W}{N(v) \subseteq W}$.
 Because a waiting (or firing) vertex with only waiting (or firing) neighbors will wait (or fire) the following turn as well, the above observation proves the following conjecture of Fey and Levine~\cite{privateComms}.